nico-zn/Operator-Manual/sales/pricing.rst

 Pricing strategy and base airports
 ----------------------------------

-On the page Configure -> General (Admin role) in the Options section, you can choose between 3 pricing modes:
+On the page **Configure > General** (Admin role) in the **Options** section, you can choose between 3 pricing modes:

 .. image:: images/pricing-strategy.png
     :align: center

 If all your aircraft of the same type are based on the same airport and have a similar pricing, you should use “Pricing by aircraft type only”.
-The type’s base is set on the page Pricing -> Base airports.
+The type’s base is set on the page **Pricing > Base airports**.
 If you choose several airport bases, OpenJet 360 will choose the most appropriate one, reducing empty legs.

 If your aircrafts of same type are located at different airports, you have two choices: